| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 200+ live sites

 Deptzy is built by WholeTech, which runs a network of over 200 live sites on exactly this playbook — generators, schedules, human gates.
+The stream above reads from that same engine.

 RB·02